Ben Bartlett: Concert music

 Debuting as a pianist at The Purcell Room aged 14, Bartlett went on to receive critical acclaim for his mini-opera El Tigre, a setting for chamber ensemble and mezzo soprano of the Pablo Neruda poem of the same name.
 Premiered at the 1995 season of the Covent Garden Festival, and performed at the Donmar Warehouse, Covent Garden, the Hispanic/Latin influenced fusion of flamenco, tango and opera was conducted by Charles Hazlewood and performed by Maria Koripas.
 Bartlett composed his suite for string orchestra Nine, based on fragments of Ravel's String Quartet, performed at Leighton House Museum by the Dallapicolla Ensemble under the baton of Luigi Suvini.
 Bartlett's piano music was performed at the Queen Elizabeth Hall by Louis Alvanis, and the Piano Trio Three was performed at St Martins In The Field by the Chamber Music Company under Mark Troop.
 Bartlett was later commissioned to write for The Dancer On The Point Of Being Undressed performed at The Place in London, UK.

 Other activities

-Bartlett has been in demand as a speaker in Australia, Germany and UK, and has been invited to lecture at the Royal College of Music, Leeds Conservatoire Of Music and the National Film and Television School UK.
-Bartlett has been in demand as a judge on the BAFTA and Ivor Novello awards panels on several occasions.
+Bartlett was in demand as a speaker in Australia, Germany and UK, and was invited to lecture at the Royal College of Music, Leeds Conservatoire Of Music and the National Film and Television School UK.
+Bartlett was in demand as a judge on the BAFTA and Ivor Novello awards panels on several occasions.

+Death

+Bartlett died from lung cancer on 19 April 2026 at the age of 61.